Tips for sleeping during the day

 Light has an alerting effect, and it influences your internal clock.
 Begin to limit your light exposure at the end of your shift to let your body unwind.
 When you leave work during the day, wear sunglasses on your way home.
 You should also limit your exposure to blue light from digital devices such as your phone, tablet, or television.

-Make sure your bedroom is quiet, dark and at a comfortable temperature
+Make sure your bedroom is quiet, dark, and at a comfortable temperature

-Use earplugs to block out daytime noise and blackout blinds or curtains to prevent daylight entering the room.
+Use earplugs to block out daytime noise and blackout blinds or curtains to prevent daylight from entering the room.
 Electric fans can be useful to keep air circulating and provide neutral background noise or if you prefer, earplugs will block out unwanted noise.

 Keep people informed